More people than ever before are shifting their opinions about cannabis. All thanks to a simple cannabinoid known as

 CBD, short for cannabidiol, is a completely non-psychoactive, naturally occurring compound in the cannabis plant.
 Its popularity has been rising steadily in recent years for it claimed benefits.

-CBD oil is extracted from hemp and marijuana plants.
+CBD oil is extracted from hemp or marijuana plants.
 Both belong to the cannabis family (Cannabaceae).

 It plays a large role in the regulation of the endocannabinoid system, the system in your body that uses cannabinoids produced by the body itself (such as anandamide).